Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 The submission has not been previously published, nor is it under consideration by another journal.

-The submission file is in MS Word template.
+- The submission file is in MS Word and follows the SDH Template

 Studies in Digital Heritage will insert the following note at the end of any work published in the journal: